-(g) Height and Placement of Residential Fences Regulated.

-- (1) Height.
+- (g) Height and Placement of Residential Fences Regulated. - (1) Height.
 Residential fences six (6) feet or less in height are permitted with a two (2) foot setback on rear and side lot lines, but shall not continue beyond the front of the principal structure or the required front yard setback, whichever is furthest from the street right-of-way.
-A fence may be placed on a rear or side lot line provided both property owners consent in writing and a copy of such agreement is filed with the Village Clerk-Treasurer per Subsection (h).
-Residential fences less than or equal to four (4) feet in height are permitted in the street/front yard setback area but shall not be closer than two (2) feet to any public right-of-way and shall not exceed two and one-half (2-1/2) feet in height in a vision clearance triangle [see Subsection (j) below]. - (2) Narrow Lot Standards.
+A fence may be placed on the rear or side lot line provided both property owners consent in writing and a copy of such agreement is filed with the Village Clerk-Treasurer per Subsection (h).
+Residential fences less than or equal to four (4) feet in height are permitted in the front yard setback area but shall not be closer than two (2) feet to any public right-of-way and shall not exceed two and one-half (2-1/2) feet in height in a vision clearance triangle [see Subsection (j) below]. - (2) Narrow Lot Standards.
 In any residential district or on any lot or premises, the principal use of which is for residential purposes, no lengthwise fence or other lengthwise barrier or obstruction shall be erected, placed, installed or reinstalled in any area where there is a distance between main residential buildings of ten (10) feet or less. - (3) Non-Residential Fences Adjacent to Residential Parcels.
-No fence or wall shall be erected, placed or maintained along a lot line on any non-residentially zoned property, adjacent to a residentially zoned property, to a height exceeding eight (8) feet.

-(h) Setback for Residential Fences.

-(1) Fence Setback With No Adjacent Owner Consent.
-Fences in or adjacent to a residential property (or property primarily residential in use) are permitted along lot lines with a minimum two (2) foot side and rear yard setback without permission from adjacent property owners.

-(2) Fence Setback With Adjacent Owner Consent.
+No fence or wall shall be erected, placed or maintained along a lot line on any non-residentially zoned property, adjacent to a residentially zoned property, to a height exceeding eight (8) feet. - (h) Setback for Residential Fences. - (1) Fence Setback With No Adjacent Owner Consent.
+Fences in or adjacent to a residential property (or property primarily residential in use) are permitted along lot lines with a minimum two (2) foot side and rear yard setback without permission from adjacent property owners. - (2) Fence Setback With Adjacent Owner Consent. - a.

-- a.
 Fences may be placed on property lines only with the written approval of adjoining property owners, a copy of which shall be provided to the Village; such fences shall fully comply with the permit and standards requirements of this Section. - b.
 If a new fence is constructed or erected on a property line without the express written consent of the adjoining property owner, whether proper permits have been issued or not, a written complaint may be filed with the Zoning Administrator, who shall give notice to the owner of the fence to remove the fence.
-If the owner does not comply within thirty (30) days from the date of notification, the Zoning Administrator may request the Village of Fall River to remove it at the owner's expense. - (3) Front Setback Areas.
-Fences may be constructed alongside lot lines but shall not extend into the front setback area as extended to the side lot lines.
+If the owner does not comply within thirty (30) days from the date of notification, the Zoning Administrator may request the Village of Fall River to remove it at the owner's expense.